 Preparing for the big trip

-Travel plans are not all complete yet but Grace and I are flying to Quito on July 3, then will be in the Galapagos from July 5-23.
-She will fly home on the 25th leaving me in Quito to train a bit for the tour which officially kicks off on Aug 2 with a ride north to the equator for the official start.
-On Aug 3, we head south from Quito.
+Travel plans are not all complete yet but I am flying to Quito on July 3, then will be in the Galapagos from July 5-23.
+After Grace flies home on the 25th, I’ll stay in Quito to train a bit for the tour which officially kicks off on August 2 with a ride north to the equator for the official start.
+On August 3, we ride south from Quito.

 Here is the info about the tour.
 And here’s where it goes: